Community Property States Divorce

 Concepts in Community Property States Divorce

-• However, all the above mentioned states have special laws that have been based on the following theory
+• However, all the above mentioned states have special laws that have been based on the following theory:

 • Both the partners have contributed equally in the marriage

-Exceptions in Community Property States Divorce
+Exceptions in the Community Property

 • If one of the spouses is disabled and unfit to continue a job, then this is an unusual situation.
 One should contact the local court to determine how it would deal this case